graphed/graphed/README.md

 ### For the Flask Server
 - BeautifulSoup4
+- lxml
 - Requests
 - flask
 - flask-cors

 or just type:
-`pip install beautifulsoup4 requests flask flask-cors`
+`pip install -r requirements.txt` in the backend folder

 ## How to run the Python server